IPv6/haxe-gltf-pffanim2d/README.md

 So it`s possible, for example, to create several interfaces in one hierarchy - and on/off bunch of layers to "switch" between them
 - Named after same feature of Krita

-# Plans
+# Limitations && Plans

+- Not supported, but planned: GLB format
-- base64 in URIs (buffers, images)
+- Base64 in image URIs (ok in buffers though)
-- GLB parsing support && embedded PNGs/JPGs/BINs
+- Not supported: bone/armature, shapekeys, skinning, morth targets
 - Auto-packing into atlas on request?
+Atlas Textures can be already utilized during scene creation

 # Run demo